RUB-NDS/oidc-docker-libs/ISSUES.md

 ## php-oidc-rp

-* Dynamic registration works with php-oidc-op, with keycloak and default connection settings a metadata error will be raised
+* Dynamic registration works with php-oidc-op
+    * keycloak and default connection settings a metadata error will be raised
+    * professos raise error during learning phase, user-needle not found but should exist in response
 * implicit/hybrid should work

 ## py-oidcrp

-* Dynamic registration works with keycloak
+* Dynamic registration works with keycloak (/.well-known/openid-configuration loaded on each login attempt)
 * Professos issuer must contain OPIV TEST ID: "profnet"
 * auth with response_types "code" works, other response_types "code id_token token" produce errors but tokens retrieved in URL
 * implicit/hybrid callback /ihf_cb does not work (python error)